SteeltoeOSS/Documentation/api/v4/management/using-endpoints.md

 In this section, it is helpful to understand the following:

 * How the [.NET Configuration System](https://learn.microsoft.com/aspnet/core/fundamentals/configuration) works.
-* How the [the ASP.NET Core Startup](https://learn.microsoft.com/aspnet/core/fundamentals/startup) is used to register services and middleware.
+* How the [ASP.NET Core Startup](https://learn.microsoft.com/aspnet/core/fundamentals/startup) is used to register services and middleware.

 ## Endpoint Listing